b-steve/ascr/README.md

 install_github("admbsecr", "b-steve")
 ```

+NOTE: Due to what I assume is a bug with R-Forge, the `install.packages()` command above seems to be installing a very old version of admbsecr.
+A workaround is to click [here](http://r-forge.r-project.org/R/?group_id=1506), download the appropriate file (determined by your operating system), and unzip it to your R package library directory.

 ## Troubleshooting

 * Ensure the command `admb` is recognised at the terminal command line.
 Mac/Unix users may have to add the following to ~/.bashrc, ~/.bash_login, or a similar script that runs on startup.